web-dev137/service-framework/README.md

 ]
 php command.php -c hello/index --msg="Hi"
 ~~~
+The database instance, routes and configurations are configured in the App class,
-Database instance sets in the entry script(index.php), configurations you can set in file config.php
+and the configurations themselves are stored in a file "config.php ".
+The same thing, but for console commands is configured in the Console class.
-Models has method "load" for load post data(if post params exist), has property protected db property that
+Model has method "load" for load post data(if post params exist), has property protected db property that
 setting from db instance from App::$db.
 Class Db has while two methods for batch insert and clear tables also
 this class has property pdo of class PDO.